-Parameter: BGB {before,j} Description: Belowground biomass of forest type j before conversion, Data unit: tons of dry matter per ha Source of data or description of the method for developing the data including the spatial level of the data (local, regional, national, international): For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
+Parameter: BGB {before,j}

+Description: Belowground biomass of forest type j before conversion,

+Data unit: tons of dry matter per ha

+Source of data or description of the method for developing the data including the spatial level of the data (local, regional, national, For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
 It includes data that was collected in Zambézia province during the NFI, in 2017 and 2018.
-Please refer to parameter AGB {before,j} for more information on how the below ground biomass was estimated.
-For mangrove forests, please refer to parameter AGB {before,j} for more information.
-Spatial level: Regional Value applied: Semi-deciduous forest (FSD) 49.95 Evergreen forest (FSSV) 42.06
+Please refer to parameter AGB {before,j} for more information.
+For mangrove forests, data are secondary, extracted from existing literature.
+Stringer et al. (2015) made an inventory on this ecosystem in the Zambezi delta in Mozambique; we can easily assume that carbon stocks are comparable to those of mangroves in Zambézia province.
+They divided mangroves into 5 strata and estimated carbon stocks in above and belowground biomass.
+Spatial level: Regional

+international):

+Value applied: QA/QC Please see sectio Semi-deciduous forest (FSD) 49.98 Evergreen forest (FSSV) 42.24 Mangrove forest (FF) 85.40 Please see section QA/QC procedures under parameter AGB {before,j} .

+procedures applied

+Uncertainty associated with Forest Uncerta inty estimate

+this parameter: type Mean Lower (5 th percentile) Lower (5 th Upper bound Confidence Re

+FSD 50 43.4 56.6 6.6 13%

+FSSV 42.2 38 46.5 4.2 10%

+FF 26.7 22.3 31.1 4.4 17%

+Any comment: